Managing common land

 Basic payment scheme claimants

-If you claim agricultural payments under the basic payment scheme, you must follow Cross Compliance guidance for 2015.
+If you claim agricultural payments under the basic payment scheme, you must follow the guidance for cross compliance.

 There are specific rules on common land if you are claiming direct payments.